approach0/guide/index.md

 paste a/b and $a/b$ into query box both result in the same math expression \\(\dfrac a b \\).

-* If you do not get any search result (when you see "No hit found") or get a red-colored box around your inputting math formula.
-You may have typed a malformed math formula.
+* If you do not get any search result (when you see "No hit found") or when you see the query box has a red-colored box around your inputting math formula, it indicates that you may have typed a malformed math formula.
 In this case, check if your *raw query* is somewhat malformed, by clicking the `raw query` link under search box.
 Some typical malformed examples: